Updated 9th July 2018

 - There are more than 16 all-year caravan sites listed in East Anglia and the southeast, including the grandly situated Sandringham Estate Caravan Club Site, which has 138 pitches for caravans, all bar seven of which are on hardstanding, and 15 of which are seasonal only;

-- The romantically named True Lovers Knot, near Blandford Forum in Dorset, is in fact a traditional English country pub – but it has an adjoining campsite with pitches for some 12 caravans, six on hardstanding and six on grass;
+- The romantically named True Lovers Knot, near Blandford Forum in Dorset, is in fact a traditional English country pub – but it has an adjoining campsite with pitches for caravans, ten on hardstanding;

 As may have become clear, there is unlikely to be any reason at all for storing away your touring caravan simply because of winter’s arrival.